darinz/DL/02_Neural_Network/02_multi_layer_perceptrons.md

 ### Implications

-1. **Representational Power**: MLPs can represent any continuous function
+1. **Representational Power:** MLPs can represent any continuous function (given enough neurons)
-2. **Hidden Layer Sufficiency**: One hidden layer is theoretically sufficient
+2. **Hidden Layer Sufficiency:** One hidden layer is theoretically sufficient
-3. **Practical Considerations**: Multiple layers may be more efficient
+3. **Practical Considerations:** Multiple layers may be more efficient and require fewer neurons
-4. **Training Challenges**: Universal approximation doesn't guarantee easy training
+4. **Training Challenges:** Universal approximation doesn't guarantee easy or efficient training

+> **Key Insight:**
+> In practice, deep (multi-layer) networks are often easier to train and generalize better than very wide (single hidden layer) networks.

 ### Proof Sketch

 The proof involves:
-1. **Density of Step Functions**: Any continuous function can be approximated by step functions
+1. **Density of Step Functions:** Any continuous function can be approximated by a sum of step functions
-2. **Step Function Representation**: Step functions can be represented by perceptrons
+2. **Step Function Representation:** Step functions can be represented by perceptrons
-3. **Linear Combination**: Weighted sum of step functions approximates the target function
+3. **Linear Combination:** Weighted sum of step functions approximates the target function

+> **Did you know?**
+> The Universal Approximation Theorem does *not* say how many neurons are needed, nor how to train the network to find the right parameters!

 ---

 ## Backpropagation Algorithm

 Backpropagation is the algorithm for efficiently computing gradients in neural networks using the chain rule of calculus.
+It enables the network to learn by adjusting weights to minimize the loss.

 ### Chain Rule

-For a composite function $f(g(x))$, the derivative is:
+For a composite function $`f(g(x))`$, the derivative is:

 ```math
 \frac{df}{dx} = \frac{df}{dg} \cdot \frac{dg}{dx}
 ```

+**Intuitive Explanation:**
+> Backpropagation works by breaking down the overall error into contributions from each parameter, using the chain rule to "propagate" the error backward through the network.

 ### Gradient Computation